alysivji/talks/_proposals/profile.md

 Aly Sivji is a Canadian expat living in Chicago.
 By day, he builds backend systems at Numerator.
 By night, he is a co-organizer of the Chicago Python Users Group (ChiPy).
 Aly is an active participant in the ChiPy Mentorship Program and he loves helping intermediate developers become experts.
 Outside of Python, Aly enjoys cycling, reading, and rewatching old TV shows.

+### ChiPy Election

+Aly Sivji is a Canadian expat living in Chicago.
+By day, he builds backend systems at Numerator.
+By night, he is a co-organizer of the Chicago Python Users Group (ChiPy).
+As Director of Special Interest Groups for ChiPy, Aly has overseen the addition of 2-3 meetups / per month to the events calendar.
+Aly is also an active participant in the ChiPy Mentorship Program and he loves helping intermediate developers become experts.

 ## 2019

 Aly Sivji is a Canadian expat living in Chicago.
 By day, he builds backend systems at Numerator.
 By night, he is a co-organizer of the Chicago Python Users Group (ChiPy).
 Aly is an active participant in ChiPy's Mentorship Program and he loves helping intermediate developers become experts.
 Outside of Python, Aly enjoys cycling, reading, and rewatching old TV shows.